Mission Produce (NASDAQ:AVO) Receives New Coverage from Analysts at Bank of America

-Bank of America started coverage on shares of Mission Produce (NASDAQ:AVO) in a research report released on Tuesday, Stock Target Advisor reports.
-The brokerage issued a buy rating and a $17.00 price target on the stock.
+Equities research analysts at Bank of America assumed coverage on shares of Mission Produce (NASDAQ:AVO) in a research report issued on Tuesday, Stock Target Advisor reports.
+The firm set a “buy” rating and a $17.00 price target on the stock.
+Bank of America‘s price target would suggest a potential upside of 28.50% from the company’s previous close.

 Mission Produce, Inc sources, produces, packs, distributes, and markets avocados in the United States and internationally.
 The company operates through two segments, Marketing and Distribution, and International Farming.
 It serves retail, wholesale, and foodservice customers.
 The company was founded in 1983 and is headquartered in Oxnard, California.